-It is almost certain that the Belgium-Netherlands
+It is certain that the Belgium-Netherlands

 branch is related to the Meerte